top of page

 Jessica Slice’s disability is exactly what her child needed as a newborn.
 After becoming disabled a handful of years prior, Jessica had done the hard work of disentangling her worth from productivity and learning how to prepare for an unpredictable and fragile world.
 Despite evidence to the contrary, nondisabled people and systems often worry that disabled people cannot keep kids safe and cared for, labeling disabled parents “unfit,” but disabled parents and culture provide valuable lessons for rejecting societal rules that encourage perfectionism and lead to isolation.

-Unfit Parent will be available in print, large print, audio, and e-book!
+Unfit Parent is available in print, large print, audio, and e-book!

 This is such a glorious, revelatory book.
 Jessica Slice cuts through all the judgment and stereotypes to reveal the truth: disabled people are, in many ways, uniquely suited to and skilled at parenthood and are sources of wisdom, ingenuity, courage, and joy that the entire world can learn from.
 I am a nondisabled man with no children and I gained so much from this book.